cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 * 2-2 RevStrat where the first 2 is about 80% of the candle is Long or Short

 ![Scenario1](./img/scenarios/kicker.gif)

+## Winning and Loosing Trades

+### Losing trades look like...

+1. Chopped up trading a scenario 1.
+2. Scenario 2 going against you
+3. Scenario 3 going against you
+4. Time frame Continuity going against you

+### Winning Trades look like....

+1. Scenario 2 in your favor
+2. Scenario 3 in your favor
+3. Time frame continuity in your favor

 ## Notes from The Strat Course